Fresh summer strawberries are one of the most popular, refreshing, and nutritious fruits available.

 Fiber can improve satiety, helping people feel fuller for longer after eating.
 This can reduce urges to snack between meals, which will support glucose management and reduce the risk of blood sugar spikes.

-One cup of sliced, fresh strawberries, or 166 g, contains a range of important nutrients in the following amounts:
+One cup of sliced, fresh strawberries, or 166 g, contains a

 - Calories: 53 kcal